DEATH BED: THE BED THAT EATS (1972) Reviews and overview

 death bed large

-Death Bed: The Bed That Eats – aka Death Bed is a 1977 American horror feature film written, co-produced, and directed by George Barry; it was his only feature.
+Death Bed: The Bed That Eats – aka Death Bed is a 1977 American horror film written, co-produced, and directed by George Barry; it was his only feature.

 The film, which cost $30,000 and was shot in Michigan, was begun in 1972 and completed in 1977.